wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

 menu_order: 20
 ---

+You can create multiple overlay networks to isolate different portions of your organization, for instance, development, marketing, and production.

 # iptables rules

 DC/OS uses [iptables](http://linux.die.net/man/8/iptables) to set up overlay network isolation. iptables are a high-speed, built-in mechanism for filtering traffic in Linux systems.
 We recommend configuring filtering by deploying a homogenous set of rules to all nodes in your infrastructure.
 In order to simplify this, we also recommend using the [ipset](http://ipset.netfilter.org/ipset.man.html) feature of iptables.